Wambyi/ELK-Stack/README.md

 Answer the following questions to fill in the blanks:_
 - Which file is the playbook?
 Where do you copy it?_

-The .yml are playbook files which can be placed in the ansible contained to be deployed.
+The .yml are playbook files which can be placed in the ansible container to be deployed.

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_